Providing your views during a request for an EHC needs assessment is an opportunity to describe your child.

 - Occupational therapists

-If you are awaiting any appointments, please list them here as the LA will then know what reports to wait for if needed.
+If you are awaiting any appointments, please list them here as the local authority will then know there may be further information to come.

-And finally, if there is anything else that you want to include but you are not sure where to put it in, then please feel free to put it in here.
+And finally, if there is anything else that you want to include but you are not sure where to put it in, you can put it here.